Sexual Frustration in a Relationship: How to End the Problem

 Many couples due to religious beliefs don’t have sex until marriage and this can cause a myriad of problems, especially if they find out after marrying that they’re not sexually compatible.

 Known as the love hormone, oxytocin brings people together and helps you to handle stress better.
 However, sexual frustration due to sexual incompatibility and or sexual dysfunction issues increases the release of stress hormones including cortisol.
-High levels of cortisol have been linked to depression.
+High levels of cortisol have been linked to depression as well as a weaker immune system.

 Ongoing sexual frustration in a relationship can lead to depression in either or both partners due to their inability to feel emotionally and or sexually fulfilled.